 Some who survive the infection can experience the effects of the disease for months—known as ‘long COVID’ – with a feeling of fatigue and lack of breath.

-There have been a limited number of studies that have analyzed the organs of COVID-19 patients which means the characteristics of the disease are still largely unknown.
+There are few studies that had analyzed the organs of COVID-19 patients which means the characteristics of the disease are still largely unknown.

-In the study, researchers analyzed the organs of 41 patients who died of COVID-19 at the University Hospital of Trieste, Italy, from February to April 2020, at the start of the pandemic.
+In this study, the team analyzed the organs of 41 patients who died of COVID-19 at the University Hospital of Trieste, Italy, from February to April 2020, at the start of the pandemic.

 The team took lung, heart, liver, and kidney samples to examine the behavior of the virus.

 They found extensive lung damage in most cases, with patients experiencing profound disruption of the normal lung structure and the transformation of respiratory tissue into fibrotic material.

 Almost 90% of patients showed two additional characteristics that were quite unique to COVID-19 compared to other forms of pneumonia.

 First, patients showed extensive blood clotting of the lung arteries and veins (thrombosis).

 Second, several lung cells were abnormally large and had many nuclei, resulting from the fusion of different cells into single large cells.